"Sport for Development (S4D) is defined as the intentional use of sport, physical activity and play to attain specific social development objectives."

 Danderball is essentially walking football for over 50's.
 Walking football is similar to five-a-side football but the difference is that players are not allowed to run, jog or sprint whether on or off the ball.

-Our NCP 'Make, Move, Munch Clubs' are sponsored by Tesco, Diabetes UK and the British Heart Foundation and are targeted at parents and children who are located within primary schools, community and sports group and pre-schools.
+Our NCP 'Make, Move, Munch Clubs' are sponsored by Tesco, Diabetes UK and the British Heart Foundation and are targeted at parents and children who are located within primary schools, community groups, sports group and pre-schools.